Church of Satan: Early years

 The Church of Satan was the subject of a number of books, magazine and newspaper articles during the 1960s and 1970s.
 It is also the subject of a documentary, Satanis (1970).
 LaVey appeared in Kenneth Anger's film Invocation of My Demon Brother, acted as technical adviser on The Devil's Rain, which starred Ernest Borgnine, William Shatner, and introduced John Travolta.
 The Church of Satan was also featured in a segment of Luigi Scattini's film Angeli Bianchi, Angeli Neri, released in the United States as Witchcraft '70.

-In 1975 LaVey phased out the Church's "Grotto" system and eliminated people he thought were using the Church as a substitute for accomplishment in the outside world.
-Thereafter, conventional achievement in society would be the criterion for advancement within the Church of Satan.
-At the same time, LaVey became more selective in granting interviews.
-This shift to "closed door" activities resulted in some rumors of the Church's demise, and even rumors of LaVey's death.
+One attempt to establish the church abroad was done in connection with Maarten Lamers of the Netherlands who read The Satanic Bible and in 1971 flew to San Francisco to meet LaVey.
+Back in Amsterdam, Lamers established the first CoS grotto outside the U.S. -- the Magistralis Grotto or the Kerk van Satan.
+The "Kerk" was in the Red Light District and connected to a club called Walpurga Abbey where customers could pay by the minute to observe "monastic sisters" of the Abbey masturbate on stage.
+Lamers insisted that since the sisters were "performing religious acts of sexual magic", Walpurga Abbey was tax-exempt.
+The Dutch government disagreed and in 1987, "after a decade of police raids and legal battles", Lamers was compelled to pay 10 million guilders in back taxes.